-Whenever possible, employees will be permitted to fill available vacancies, so long as the employees meet minimum qualifications and any necessary tests.
-If offered, an employee must submit his or her decision in writing within seven calendar days of notification.
+Whenever possible, employees will be permitted to fill available vacancies, provided the employee meets so long as the employees meet minimum qualifications and any necessary tests.
+If offered, the an employee must submit his or her decision in writing within seven (7) calendar days of notification.